How UUCB Works Financially

 HOW MUCH DOES IT COST TO OPERATE?

-Our operating budget for 2016-17 is $1,153,525.
+Our annual operating budget is approximately $1,000,000.
 This pays for our staff (Senior Co-Ministers, Director of Administration, Director of Family Ministry, Office Administrator, Music Director, Organist, Section Leaders, Youth Choir Director, Scheduling Coordinator, Family Ministry Assistant, Facilities staff, Childcare providers), our building costs, equipment (copier, computers, sound systems, etc.), utilities (lights, gas, sewage, phones, internet, water, etc.), supplies and other costs for running programs (music, worship, religious education, etc.), and our support of denominational services (to help the UUA offer programs and guidance, provide curriculum, and spread a wider voice in the religious landscape).

 HOW DO WE GET MONEY?